replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Upgrades webpack to 5.88.1 to resolve CVE-2023-28154 with critical severity.

 ### Bug Fixes {#bug-fixes-1-101-0}
-* Fixes an issue where the `rendered` directory was not being created for airgap application updates.
+* Fixes an issue where the `rendered` directory was not created for airgap application updates.

 ## 1.100.3